 - Why you are seeking a degree in health care informatics

 - Official transcripts from each institution attended.
-Please allow up to 4 weeks for transcript delivery.

 The Master of Science in Health Care Informatics program features 42 hours of coursework.
 Classes are scheduled for Friday evenings (4-8 p.m.
 CST) and Saturdays (8 a.m.-5 p.m.
 CST), allowing the highest quality educational experience without disrupting one’s professional career.
 To assist with financial aid planning, we typically offer four courses each spring, three courses each summer, and five courses each fall.
 This enables students to complete the full master's program in as little as 14 months.

 Beginning in Fall 2022 all courses will be held online and consist of both synchronous and asynchronous content delivery at the discretion of the faculty member.